CurtisNewbie/concurrency-notes/ThreadPoolExecutor.md

             // 1)
             while (task != null || (task = getTask()) != null) {
                 w.lock();
-                // If pool is stopping, ensure thread is interrupted;
-                // if not, ensure thread is not interrupted.
-This
-                // requires a recheck in second case to deal with
-                // shutdownNow race while clearing interrupt
                 if ((runStateAtLeast(ctl.get(), STOP) ||
                      (Thread.interrupted() &&
                       runStateAtLeast(ctl.get(), STOP))) &&